dimembermatt/dimembermatt/README.md

 from web development to [generative art](https://dimembermatt.github.io/Generative_Art/).

 I was a software intern at Cisco (Summer 2019), Qualcomm (Summer 2020), and Relativity Space (Fall 2020).
-I will be returning to Qualcomm this summer to work with their amazing RFSW team once again.
+I am currently working with Qualcomm's RFSW team again this summer on optimizing build systems and building new tooling.

 I am also a constantly active member and leader in UT's Longhorn Racing Solar team, the Texas Rocket Engineering Lab, and the IEEE Robotics and Automation